1 | Pigeon Point Beach

 While visiting Anse Couchon, beachgoers can enjoy some underwater sightseeing at the beach's shallow reef, which is home to an array of fascinating sea life.
 Visitors will doubtlessly fall in love with the exotic and picturesque shores of this romantic getaway.

-Travel approximately a mile and a half (approximately two and a half kilometers) south west from the center of Anse La Raye to find this beach.
+This beach is located approximately a mile and a half (approximately two and a half kilometers) to the south west of the center of Anse La Raye.

 1 | Anse Chastanet